-Several studies have shown that COVID-19 generally did not have as disastrous impact on law firms as was seen in many other sectors.
+Several studies have shown that COVID-19 generally did not have as disastrous impact on law firm profitability as was seen in many other sectors.
 The reports indicate that large USA law firms generally are seeing “mid-single-digit revenue growth”, while smaller firms generally are only experiencing single-digit declines.

 However, the news is not all good, as belt-tightening practices learned in economic downturn of the Great Recession continue to haunt law firms.
 In fact, the relatively small gains since then were not enough to significantly buck the trend toward controlling legal expenditures among clients.

 According to a recent Georgetown University Law Center and Peer Monitor report, before the last financial crisis of the Great Recession, realization rates (i.e., the rate at which time worked is converted into time billed) and collection rates (i.e., the rate at which billed time is actually paid by the client) traditionally hovered around 92%.
 However, according to a recent Bloomberg Law Report, even Big Law practices saw these rates drop to less than 80%.

 This isn’t just a problem for large firms either.
 Based on the results of a recent survey conducted by Clio, as reported in their Legal Trends Report, nearly a third of clients feel that hourly rates for legal work are overly expensive.
 What’s worse, the same report shows that over a third of clients don’t believe the services rendered are worth the cost being asked for them.